agardnerIT/logpusher/docs/usage/docker.md

 --debug true|false
 ```

-For atttribute types, see [Attribute Types](../reference/attribute-types.md).
+For attribute types, see [Attribute Types](../reference/attribute-types.md).

 To correlate log lines to traces, see [correlating logs to traces](../reference/correlating-logs-to-traces.md)